Randy Fine: Early career

-Before entering politics, Fine first worked at consulting firm McKinsey & Company in 1997, and as a teaching fellow in economics at Harvard University in 1997–98.
-He then worked as an executive for casino gambling companies including Harrah's Entertainment, the world's largest gaming company, and starting in 2002 for Carl Icahn at American Casino & Entertainment Properties.
+Fine worked at the consulting firm McKinsey & Company in 1997, was a teaching fellow in economics at Harvard University in 1997–98 before becoming an executive for Harrah's Entertainment, the world's largest gaming company, and for American Casino & Entertainment Properties in 2002.

-In 2005, at 31 years of age he founded, and for nearly ten years thereafter operated, a Nevada-based casino industry, cruise line, tech, and health care consulting and management business, called the Fine Point Group, with locations in Florida, Memphis, and Las Vegas.
+In 2005, at 31 years of age, he founded, and for nearly ten years thereafter operated, a Nevada-based casino industry, cruise line, tech, and health care consulting and management business, called the Fine Point Group, with locations in Florida, Memphis, and Las Vegas.
 It advised casino operators in Las Vegas, San Diego, Mississippi, New Mexico, Oregon, Pennsylvania, and Washington.
-In 2009, he was the chief executive officer of the Greektown Casino in Detroit, Michigan; the casino's revenue increased 9% as the market shrunk 5%.
+In 2009, he was the chief executive officer of the Greektown Casino in Detroit, Michigan.
 In 2015, Fine explored a U.S. Senate bid, but opted instead to run for the Florida state legislature.